 Make sure your objectives are front and center in your outline.
 They'll guide your content and help you stay focused throughout the episode.

 You've got about 30 seconds to grab your listener's attention - make them count!
 Your outline should include a killer hook right at the start.
 This could be a provocative question, a startling statistic, or a teaser of what's to come.
-Whatever it is, make sure it's compelling enough to make listeners stick around.
+Whatever it is, make sure it's compelling enough to make the audience stick around.

 This is the heart of your episode.
 In your outline, break your main content into clear sections or talking points.